al-holm/aika/docs/docs.md

 The intelligent system understands German, English, Russian, Ukrainian, Arabic and Turkish.
 Users can also choose to have all system messages translated into their preferred language.

 ![Introductory message](general/res/1.png)
-Image 1: Introductory message, Image 2: Single-choice question, Image 3: Open-ended question, Image 4: Widget of a listening
+*Image 1: Introductory message, Image 2: Single-choice question, Image 3: Open-ended question, Image 4: Widget of a listening*

 ![Introductory message](general/res/2.png)
-Image 1: Grammar explanation, Image 2: Grammar explanation, Image 3: Gap-filling exercise
+*Image 1: Grammar explanation, Image 2: Grammar explanation, Image 3: Gap-filling exercise*

 In addition, the tutoring system enables a dialogue-based learning approach.
 Users can ask questions in real time about grammatical details, the meaning of expressions, or for more examples.
 The system also offers situational phrase help to help users apply and deepen their language skills in different everyday situations.

 ![Introductory message](general/res/3.png)
-Image 1: Widget of a listening exercise, Image 2: Example of a question on the grammar, Image 3: Example of phrase help
+*Image 1: Widget of a listening exercise, Image 2: Example of a question on the grammar, Image 3: Example of phrase help*

 This interactive and user-centred approach ensures that each learner is supported individually and can progress effectively according to the A2 syllabus.

-## Law and Politic
+## Law and Politics

 Our law and politics curriculum is designed as an interactive question catalogue.
 Users can choose from a list of questions covering both legal and political topics.
 After selecting a question, detailed information on the topic is displayed.
 There is also the option to enter into a dialogue with our chatbot and explore the topic in more depth.

 ![Introductory message](general/res/4.png)
-Image 1: Introductory message, Image 2: Legal questions, Image 3: Anti-discrimination questions
+*Image 1: Introductory message, Image 2: Legal questions, Image 3: Anti-discrimination questions*

 ![Question catalogue categories](general/res/ui_examples/law_question_list.png)\
-*Question catalogue categories*
+*Image: Question catalogue categories*

 The chatbot only answers using information from a knowledge base that we have manually compiled based on official guidelines and guidance.
 This is to ensure accurate and reliable answers that help learners develop a sound understanding of Germany's legal foundations and political structures.

 ![Example of a chatbot response](general/res/ui_examples/law_answer.png)\
-*Example of a chatbot response*
+*Image: Example of a chatbot response*

 # Risk Management